syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Replace-misspelled-word).

 ## Find and replace non-breaking spaces with regular spaces
+You can find and replace non-breaking spaces with regular spaces by using `Replace` method.

 The following code example illustrates how to find and replace non-breaking spaces with regular spaces in a Word document.